wgrib2: wgrib for GRIB-2

 cause a seg-fault if you enable the g2clib decoder and the system g2clib is

-The third problem is compiler specific and only affects
+The third problem is a compiler bug and only affects

 This problem appears in gcc 2.4.7's handling of unsigned int

 looping variables when OpenMP is enabled.
-Gcc 2.4.5 was
+The problem is

 - wgrib2 v2.0.4